ffkato/docs/docs/source/docs/operating-system/os-intro.md

 * must protect OS from programs
 * may protect programs from OS

+A kernel

+* a subset of operating system
+* the software that provides the critical OS services
+* for example, UI can be part of the OS, but not in the kernel
+* for the purpose, will use "kernel" and "OS" in an un-confusing interchangeable way

+Abstraction is a provided simple interface
+(usually with an illusion of unlimited processors and memory) that hides the complexity.

 ## Architecture Supports OS

 Commonly, OS uses supports from the architecture to